-Revised August 2015 by H. Bichsel (University of Washington), D.E.
-Groom (LBNL), and S.R.
-Klein (LBNL).
+Revised August 2019 by D.E.
+Groom (LBNL) and S.R.
+Klein (NSD LBNL).

 This review covers the interactions of photons and electrically charged particles in matter, concentrating on energies of interest for high-energy physics and astrophysics and processes of interest for particle detectors (ionization, Cherenkov radiation, transition radiation).
 Much of the focus is on particles heavier than electrons (π^{\pm} , p, etc.).
-Although the charge number z of the projectile is included in the equations, only z = 1 is discussed in detail.
+Although the charge number z of the projectile is included in the equations, only z=1 is discussed in detail.
 Muon radiative losses are discussed, as are photon/electron interactions at high to ultrahigh energies.
 Neutrons are not discussed.

-33.1.
-Notation
+33.1 Notation

-The notation and important numerical values are shown in Table 33.1.
+The notation and important numerical values are shown in Table 33.1